akostrik/stage_telegram_python/README.md

 - extracts the principal information of the new message, in the form of several affirmations, via OpenAI
 - compares these affirmations to the recent affirmations of the other followed channels
 - stocks all obteined information in the database (the message itself, the result if its analisys, updates the trust coefficients of the channels, updates the measure of similarity of the channels)
-4) Server 2 constantly returns the current resuls of the analysis to the server vue.js
+4) Server 2, via its provided public API, constantly returns the current resuls of the analysis to the server vue.js
-5) vue.js displays the results for the user in the form of a graph of the channels, where every summit contains the id of the channel and its trust coefficient, and every edge is the measure of similarity of two channels
+5) Server vue.js displays the results for the user in the form of a graph of the channels, where every summit contains the id of the channel and its trust coefficient, and every edge is the measure of similarity of two channels

-Simultaneously to all these, Server 2 accomplishes the learning service:
+Simultaneously, the learning service is working:
-1) The user corrects the previous responses of OpenAI
+1) Server 2, via public API that it provides, propose to the user to correct the previous responses of OpenAI
+2) As soon as the user provides the corrected examples, server 2 put it to the database
-2) Server 1 attaches these corrected examples to every new OpenAI request
+3) Server 1 attaches these corrected examples to every new OpenAI request (in the limit of examples)

 ### The same scheme of the appication in English with all the technical details
 See :